-A review appointment will be arranged before you leave hospital.
+A review appointment will be arranged before you leave the hospital.
 It is usual to keep a close eye on you for several months following treatment to make sure that your jaw heals uneventfully.

 This procedure is suitable for fractures of the…

 - Fracture of the angle of the mandible.